Phthinosuchus: Discovery

+Long before being designated as the holotype of Phthinosuchus by Yefremov in 1954, this skull had already been described nearly sixty years earlier by Seeley as belonging to Rhopalodon.

 Phthinosuchus was named in 1954 by Ivan Yefremov.
 It is currently only known from the back of the skull, as the front of the skull was lost after description.
 Two species, P. discors and P. horissiaki, have been described.

 Description

 Phthinosuchus was 1.5 m (5 ft) long with a 20 cm skull, and looked much like the Sphenacodontids, such as Dimetrodon and Sphenacodon.
 Its temporal fenestrae were larger than those of the Sphenacodontids.
 Its jaw was slender, unlike other predatory therapsids, but like the other early therapsids, it was probably sprawling and carnivorous.

 Classification

 Phthinosuchus is a member of the suborder Phthinosuchia, which was made specifically for Phthinosuchus given that it did not fit into any other suborder.